 1. Chase Freedom

-Between January 1, 2020 and March 31, 2020, the Chase Freedom card offers 5% back (up to $75 back on $1,500 in purchases) at gas stations, companies that offer internet, cable and phone services as well as 12 streaming services.
+Between January 1, 2021 and March 31, 2021, the Chase Freedom card offers 5% back (up to $75 back on $1,500 in purchases) at wholesale clubs, companies that offer internet, cable and phone services as well as 12 streaming services.

-Pretty much every gas station you can think of is covered, but it does not include grocery stores or warehouse clubs that have a gas station included.
+The companies included in the wholesale clubs are Sam’s Club, CostCo, BJ’s and Texas Jasmine.
 Be aware that mobile services are also included in the second category.
 Pay your Verizon bill with the card and you will get 5% back this quarter.
 In addition, all the major cable & internet companies are covered in the offer.